IngeniozIT/router/README.md

 #### Closures

 The simplest way to define a route handler is to use a closure.
-The closure should return a PSR-7 ResponseInterface.
+The closure must return a PSR-7 ResponseInterface.

 ```php
 Route::get('/hello', fn() => new Response('Hello, world!'));